AI MODEL TRAINING ยท LARGE LANGUAGE MODELS

 When AI systems underperform, the default move is to tune the model.
 That instinct is usually right, but it assumes the test set reflects the user.
 Here, it did not.
 The evaluation benchmarks were clean.
 The workforce was not.
 Tuning against a clean test set would have optimized Titan for a user population that did not exist.

-Hubert saw the flaw.
 The question was not "how does Titan perform on ideal inputs?" but "how does Titan behave when real people show up with real problems?"
 Answering that required building an evaluation tool from scratch.

 200 personas turned messy communication into a structured test